MobilityData/gbfs-validator/CONTRIBUTING.md

 If you're looking for somewhere to start, check out the issues labeled "Good first issue" or Community.

 # Issue and PR templates
-We encourage contributors to format pull request titles following the [Conventional Commit Specification] (https://www.conventionalcommits.org/en/v1.0.0/).
+We encourage contributors to format pull request titles following the [Conventional Commit Specification](https://www.conventionalcommits.org/en/v1.0.0/).

 # Folder organization
 - gbfs-validator